 Students living in residential communities share a variety of common area space.
 Common area space is defined as any space in a residential building to which students have access and is not a specific student room/apartment.
 In general, it is expected that students respect these spaces and each other.
 Common spaces are not intended for sleeping, storage, or any use which may impact others’ ability to reasonably access the space.
 Any items posted in these areas should be suitable for any reasonable audience in the CC community.
 All of the areas below are considered common spaces and students may not store personal belongings in them.
 Any belongings left in these spaces may be confiscated and disposed of, and the student will be responsible for the costs.
 If any of these areas are damaged, they may be restricted for student use at any time.
 Alcohol is not permitted in any common spaces, unless pre-approved by the college.
 Videotaping is prohibited in common area spaces unless permission is granted in advance by the department of Residential Life and Housing and housing or the college media relations staff.
 Below are examples of how this policy applies to common areas:

 - Group bathrooms (bathrooms with more than one shower, sink, or toilet) may only be used by individuals of the same sex at one time.
-The only exception to this is the bathroom located in the gender-neutral housing program.

-- Single-person bathrooms are designated for use by one person at a time and are typically open to both sexes.
+- Single-person bathrooms are designated for use by one person at a time and are open to both sexes.